 How do I cancel ProtonVPN if I’m unhappy with the service?

 Review the official terms of service or the billing page for the refund policy and cancellation steps.
 Many services offer a trial period or money-back guarantee. check the current policy to avoid surprises.
-How to turn on vpn on microsoft edge
+Is microsoft edge secure network vpn free 2026

 Yes, many businesses use VPNs to secure remote work and protect sensitive data.
 Ensure compliance with local laws and company security policies when deploying VPN services in a corporate environment.